Plan your Hudson Valley proposal

 B. The proposal, reactions, and more pictures afterwards (like an engagement session)

-Storm King Art Center Location
+Storm King Art Center

 What sets me apart

-Authentic, timeless, and natural wedding photography
+Authentic, timeless, and natural couple sessions photography

 Kind words from clients